 Team Conference Mind welcomes you all around the globe to be a part of the “2nd Global Conference on Nanoscience, Nanotechnology & Advanced Materials” held on October 18-19, 2022 with the theme: Nanotechnology and the Future of Advanced Materials

-“Global Nanoscience 2021” Conference includes Keynote talk, Plenary talks, Symposiums, Workshops, Poster Presentation and Panel discussion on the advanced research developments in the field of “Nanoscience, Nanotechnology & Advanced Materials”.
+“Global Nanoscience 2022” Conference includes Keynote talks, Plenary talks, Symposiums, Workshops, Poster presentations, and Panel discussions on the advanced research developments in the field of “Nanoscience, Nanotechnology & Advanced Materials”.

 Track 1.
 Nanoscience and Nanotechnology:

 Nanoscience is cross disciplinary, meaning scientists from a range of fields including chemistry, physics, biology, medicine, computing, materials science and engineering are studying it and using it to better understand our world.
 Nanotechnology is the design, production and application of structures, devices and systems at the nanoscale.